rolandmueller/bigdata/ml_api.md

 - With `pipe.predict(X_new)` we predict the species.
 Because we only have one row, we get the first row from the predictions: `pipe.predict(X_new)[0]`
 - Then we return the prediction as JSON with a HTTP code 200.

-In the command line, start you web server with:
+In the command line, start your web server with:

 ```bash
 docker-compose up